themadan/amitness.github.io/content/articles/illustrated-fixmatch.md

 **a.
 RandAugment**
 The idea of Random Augmentation(RandAugment) is very simple.

-- First you have a list of possible augmentation with their range of possible magnitudes.
+- First you have a list of 14 possible augmentation with range of their possible magnitudes.
 ![](/images/fixmatch-randaug-pool.png){.img-center}
 - You select random N augmentations from this list.
 Here, we are selecting any two from the list.
 ![](/images/fixmatch-randaug-random-N.png){.img-center}